 Dr Michael Gray is a partner of Straightline Aviation plus several companies in Indonesia and Great Britain.
 As a chemical engineer, Mike has held senior positions globally in Aerospace, Defence, Power Generation, Oil & Gas, Marine and chemical sectors for major companies including Rolls-Royce, Simon Engineering and Dunlop.

 His wide experience covers international markets, leading-edge technology, education and contracting.
-These span all continents, including Europe, Asia, Australia, Europe, Africa and North America with a focus on the application of technology, front-end project development, strategic planning, formulation of marketing & business plans, project execution and delivery of stakeholder expectation.
+These span all continents, including Europe, Asia, Australia, Africa and North America with a focus on the application of technology, front-end project development, strategic planning, formulation of marketing & business plans, project execution and delivery of stakeholder expectation.
 Projects include airlift for civil and defence aerospace requiring reliable decentralised aircraft operations.

 Following the 2004 Tsunami, Mike was actively engaged in providing disaster relief and rehabilitation of Aceh, Indonesia after, for which he received an honour from HRM Queen Elizabeth II.